LinkedInAttic/postcss-lang-optimizer/README.md

        // Ensures a file is written for each of these languages (and only these languages)
        // even if they are or are not specified in the source CSS.
        // If omitted, languages are discovered from the source CSS file.
+       // This property can also be set to a function that returns an array of langs.
        langs: ["en", "de", "zh"]
      }
   }